 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.

-We've partnered with SAP for over 25 years, enabling over 900 mutual clients to benefit from automated tax solutions that ensure accurate and consistent taxation across the enterprise and around the world.
+We've partnered with SAP for over 25 years, enabling over 900 mutual clients to benefit from automated tax solutions that enable more accurate and consistent taxation across the enterprise and around the world.